 The Savoir Faire marketing discovery process generates deep knowledge about a company, including the company’s prior marketing efforts and results.
-It’s our opportunity to ascertain company goals and outline what a marketing program needs to do to attain those goals.
+It’s the opportunity to ascertain company goals and outline what a marketing program needs to do to attain those goals.

-Marketing discovery process
+Marketing discovery questions

 - Your history: Where you’ve been and what you’ve done informs us on aspects such as rate of growth and key milestones we may use for content.

 - Your core competencies: Sharing what you do better than everyone else in your field offers us areas of focus for content.

 - Your services and/or products: This may seem obvious, but the discovery phase is often when we find disconnect in existing messaging about your top services or products.

 - Your competitive landscape: Discovering what your competition is doing and the outlets they use helps us untap potential customers you didn’t realize were out there.

 - Your past marketing efforts: Analyzing what you did before we met is key, as there’s not always a need to remake the wheel; it just might need some new spokes and some air in the tire.

 - Your current technical capabilities: This gives us an idea of what you have already set up for analytics, how you’re measuring marketing efforts, etc., so we know where the gaps exist and how we can fill them.